TUMFTM/REVOL-E-TION/README.md

 ```
 python main.py <scenario_file_name>.csv <settings_file_name>.csv
 ```
 Formatting of the scenario and settings files can be taken from the example files.
+It is recommended to mostly use the parallel computing option for multiple rolling horizon scenarios.

 ## Detailed Description